 Jeep Wrangler JK Rubicon

 Few brands are more synonymous with off-road adventure than Jeep Wrangler, and the JK Rubicon is accordingly ready for any terrain.
 However, in addition to its rugged construction, the brilliant SUV packs in some serious style.
 The Sport 4×4 comes equipped with a 3.6-litre V6 engine that generates an impressive 285 hp and 260 ft-lbs of torque.
 Putting the power squarely in your hands is 6-speed manual transmission.
+This is among the best SUV for single guys.
 Adventure awaits.

 Rocking a sleek, muscular and low-hanging profile, the Toyota C-HR (i.e. “Coupe High Rider”) asks that you “colour outside the lines”.
 That might be a bold call to action, but the ride nevertheless comes equipped with a bevy of safety features to make sure you get where you’re going in one piece.
 Included in the standard model is forward-collision warning, lane-departure warning, lane-keeping assist, adaptive cruise control, automated emergency braking and more.
 Powering the vehicle is a 2.0-litre four-cylinder engine.
 Toyota’s crossover SUV also offers respectable fuel economy, which only adds to its beautifully practical vibe, taglines be damned.